taki-on/taki-on.github.io/docs/_posts/2022-04-18-set-up-github-pages-with-jekyll-dash.md

 in `_config.yml`.
 Then the GitHub Action will build the pages with the theme integrated.
 We do not need to update `Gemfile`, either.

+In order to add a few more `jekyll-dash` specific settings, we should define `dash`.
+For example we can retrieve avatar with `avatar_source` definition, and integrate [Disqus](https://disqus.com) with `disqus`.
+The whole `_config.yml` including `dash` configuration you can find in https://github.com/taki-on/taki-on.github.io/blob/main/docs/_config.yml

 # Fixing `no posts` issue